 Step 7: Choose If You Want To Serve People Outside Of This Location

-If you don’t want to serve people outside of your physical location, then choose “no”.
-Select “yes” If you’re going to serve people looking for your business from outside your area.
+If you don’t want to serve people outside of your physical location, then choose “no.” If you do want to serve people who are looking for your business from outside of your location, then choose “yes.”

 For example, if you are setting up a Pizza shop.
 You would need to choose to offer both pick-up and delivery options.